 Like all TEDx talks, the TEDxPretoria event is open-source and not for material or political gain.
 It is organised under a free license by an independent team of professionals, graduates and students who share a burning desire to challenge accepted wisdom and spark deep conversations and connections in their communities.About TEDx

 Speaker application / nomination

-The TEDxPretoria speaker and performer nominations and applications open in July 2019 and will be announced on our social media pages.
+The TEDxPretoria speaker and performer nominations and applications are open!

 Here is a helpful article to get started.

 Contact the team if you have any questions.